|USGS 7.5' Map:||Hayden Peak, New York Peak, Italian Creek|

 After making the switchback you will be driving on a ledge road that climbs up to an open parking area that is Taylor Pass.

 From here you will have views of Taylor Park to the south and the Maroon Bells to the north.

 Continue over the ridge and down toward Taylor Lake on FR761 or FR761.1D.
 These roads go around both sides of the lake and will come back together below the Taylor Lake.

 Head down the Taylor Pass road (FR761).
 You will progress much slower now as the road is made of large boulders and rocks.
 There will be spots where multiple routes exist.
 Try to stay on the main road.
 After about a mile and a half from Taylor Lake you will come to the main obstacle on the Taylor Pass road.

 It is a drop off down to the creek that has large boulders embeded in it.
 There are a few different routes to take.
 The best one will depend on your vehicle and abilities.

-Once down in the creek you will follow it, or in reality the creek flows down the road, for about a half mile before you stay on dry land.
+Once down in the creek you will follow it, or in reality the creek flows down the road, for about a half mile before you get on dry land again.
 There will be some dispersed campsites along the road as it drops down another mile or so to tie in with the Taylor River road, FR742, a graded road that runs down to Taylor Park Reservoir.